bhartiy/learnsellacious/pages/24.import/17.import-order/default.md

 **Import order is not supported yet**

-To import the orders, follow the below steps:
+To import the orders, first you need to create the order template:

 1. First create the order template.
 2. From the import utility menu in backend, go to the templates